side-projects-42/Resource-Store-2/GOOGLE/filesystem-proposal/doc/tutorial.md

 Passing paths as `const path&` arguments is far simpler, yet far more flexible because class `path` itself is far more flexible:

 1. Class `path` supports multiple character types and encodings, including Unicode, to ease internationalization.
-2. Class `path` supports multiple source types, such as iterators for null terminated sequences, iterator ranges, containers (including `std::basic_string`), and `directory_entry`'s, so functions taking paths don't need to provide several overloads.
+2. Class `path` supports multiple source types, such as iterators for null terminated sequences, iterator ranges, containers (including `std::basic_string`), and `directory_entry`’s, so functions taking paths don’t need to provide several overloads.
 3. Class `path` supports both native and generic pathname formats, so programs can be portable between operating systems yet use native formats where desirable.
 4. Class `path` supplies a full set of iterators, observers, composition, decomposition, and query functions, making pathname manipulations easy, convenient, reliable, and portable.